In case you’re wondering whether or not you can cook teppanyaki-style foods on an induction hob, the answer is yes, you can.

 The favorite of induction hobs is a cast iron grill and the Savisto Non-Stick Griddle Pan has a reversible feature that allows you to cook food on either side of it.

-Durable design means that you can enjoy a lot of cooking activities in the kitchen or outdoors for a very long time before replacing it
+The durable design means that you can enjoy a lot of cooking activities in the kitchen or outdoors for a very long time before replacing it.

 Also, take a look at these built in teppanyaki grills